 \subsection{Ablation experiments}

-To better analyse why NCA performs better than \pn, in this section we consider the three key differences discussed earlier by performing a series of ablations on models trained on batches of size 128, 256 and 512.
+To better analyse why NCA performs better, in this section we consider the three key differences discussed at the end of Sec.~\ref{sec:losses} by performing a series of ablations on models trained on batches of size 128, 256 and 512.
 Results are summarised in Fig.~\ref{fig:ablation_val}.
-We refer the reader to Appendix~\ref{sec:appendix_paramadapt} to obtain detailed steps describing how these ablations affect Eq.~\ref{eq:proto_loss} and Eq.~\ref{eq:NCA}.
+We refer the reader to Appendix B to obtain detailed steps describing how these ablations affect the losses of Sec.~\ref{sec:losses}.

-First, we compare two variants of NCA: one in which the sampling of the training batches happens sequentially and without replacement, as it is standard in supervised learning, and one where the batches are sampled with replacement.
-Interestingly, this modification (row 1 and 2 of Fig.~\ref{fig:ablation_val}) has a negligible effect across the two datasets and four splits considered, meaning that the replacement sampling introduced by episodic learning will not interfere with the other ablations.
+First, we compare two variants of the NCA: one in which the sampling of the training batches happens sequentially and without replacement, as is standard in supervised learning, and one where batches are sampled with replacement.
+This modification (row 1 and 2 of Fig.~\ref{fig:ablation_val}) has a negligible effect, meaning that the replacement sampling introduced by episodic learning should not interfere with the other ablations.
 We then perform a series of ablations on episodic batches, \ie sampled with the method described in Sec.~\ref{sec:episodes}.
-For PNs' ablations, we perform experiments on 1-shot and 5-shot models with $a=8$.
-This means that PNs' models are trained with 8 images per class, and either 16, 32 or 64 classes for the batch sizes 128, 256 and 512 respectively.
-The batch size for the NCA is also set to either 128, 256, or 512, allowing a fair comparison.
+To obtain a reasonably-performing model for both 1- and 5-shot models, we use configurations with $m+n=8$.
+This means that, for \pn and \mn, models are trained with 8 images per class, and either 16, 32 or 64 classes (batches of size 128, 256 and 512 respectively).
+The batch size for NCA is also set to either 128, 256, or 512, allowing direct comparison.